AlwaysBeCrafting/Mysticell/README.md

 Sheets are where you'll lay out and format your data.
 Unlike with spreadsheets, Mysticell doesn't use a cell's data as its "address".
 You can have as many copies of a property as you want, wherever you want, and they'll all show the correct numbers, even when you move them around or delete them.

 Sheets can also be any number of rows or columns, and can be displayed side-by-side, so making lots of small groups of data is easy.
-Maybe you'll want to put your skills, combat stats, and inventory each on separate "cards" and stack them up side-by-side.
+Maybe you'll want to put your skills, combat stats, and inventory each on separate "cards" and stack them up next to each other.

 ## The sidebar